 We currently have ten faculty members, each of whom brings unique teaching, experience, and research in the attainment of our aim and goal.
-Our particular research emphases are in German philosophy, feminist philosophy, philosophy of race, philosophy of science, epistemology, ethics, social philosophy, aesthetics, memory studies, biblical interpretation, classical Hinduism, Buddhism, and religion in the human sciences.
+Our particular research emphases are in German philosophy, feminist philosophy, philosophy of race, philosophy of science, epistemology, ethics, social philosophy, aesthetics, biblical interpretation, classical Hinduism, Buddhism, and religion in the human sciences.

-We offer minors in Philosophy and World Religions.
+Our department offers a minor in Philosophy, a minor in World Religions, and a major and minor in Liberal Studies.
 Our philosophy courses familiarize students with basic issues, problems, and methods of philosophy, as well as with the history of philosophy.
 Our religious studies courses explore ideas and issues relating to the world’s major religions, focusing on the intellectual, historical, cultural, and personal dimensions of religion in human life.
-These minors and courses provide students with a heightened capacity for critical thinking and a deeper understanding of the human condition.
+Our liberal studies courses cover a wide range of disciplines, including the arts, humanities, sciences and social sciences and enable students to develop breadth of vision and a fundamental understanding of society and values from interdiscplinary perspectives.
+All of these courses provide students with a heightened capacity for critical thinking and a deeper understanding of the human condition.